Object Pascal

 Object Pascal is an extension to the programming language Pascal that provides object-oriented programming (OOP) features such as classes and methods.

 The language was originally developed by Apple Computer as Clascal for the Lisa Workshop development system.
 As Lisa gave way to Macintosh, Apple collaborated with Niklaus Wirth, the author of Pascal, to develop an officially standardized version of Clascal.
 This was renamed Object Pascal.
 Through the mid-1980s, Object Pascal was the main programming language for early versions of the MacApp application framework.
 The language lost its place as the main development language on the Mac in 1991 with the release of the C++-based MacApp 3.0.
 Official support ended in 1996.

 Symantec also developed a compiler for Object Pascal for their Think Pascal product, which could compile programs much faster than Apple's own Macintosh Programmer's Workshop (MPW).
 Symantec then developed the Think Class Library (TCL), based on MacApp concepts, which could be called from both Object Pascal and THINK C. The Think suite largely displaced MPW as the main development platform on the Mac in the late 1980s.

 Symantec ported Object Pascal to the PC, and developed a similar object framework on that platform.
 In contrast to TCL, which eventually migrated to C++, the PC libraries remained mainly based on Pascal.

-Borland added support for object-oriented programming to Turbo Pascal 5.5, which would eventually become the basis for the Object Pascal dialect used in Delphi.
-Delphi remained mainstream for business applications on the PC into the early 2000s, and was partly displaced in the 2000s with the introduction of the .NET Framework.
+Borland added support for object-oriented programming to Turbo Pascal 5.5, which would eventually become the basis for the Object Pascal dialect used in Delphi created by Anders Hejlsberg.
+Delphi remained mainstream for business applications on the PC into the early 2000s, and was partly displaced in the 2000s with the introduction of the .NET Framework which included Hejlsberg's C#.

 History

 Apple Pascal

 Pascal became a major language in the programming world in the 1970s, with high-quality implementations on most minicomputer platforms and microcomputers.
-Among the later was the UCSD Pascal system, which compiled to an intermediate p-System code format that could then run on multiple platforms.
+Among the latter was the UCSD Pascal system, which compiled to an intermediate p-System code format that could then run on multiple platforms.
 Apple licensed UCSD and used it as the basis for their Apple Pascal system for the Apple II and Apple III.

 Pascal became one of the major languages in the company in this period.
 With the start of the Apple Lisa project, Pascal was selected as the main programming language of the platform, although this time as a compiler in contrast to the p-System interpreter.